lmburns/pass-vera/pass-vera.md

 :   **zx2c4\@laptop \~ \$ pass close**\
     (\*) Your password vera has been closed.\
     .
-Your passwords remain present in \~/.password.vera.
+Your passwords remain present in: \~/.password.vera

 ```{=html}
 <!-- -->